 Nursing—Pediatric Nurse Practitioner, Acute and Primary Care, CAGS

-This specialization is designed to prepare nurse practitioners (NPs) prepared in different specialties with the skills needed to care for children who are at risk across the continuum of care.
-For nearly two decades, our pediatric nurse practitioner (PNP) program has prepared primary care PNPs to provide community-based, culturally sensitive care.
-More recently, building on our foundation in evidence-based, interdisciplinary, urban healthcare, we expanded the PNP program into acute care.
+The Pediatric Nurse Practitioner, Acute and Primary Care CAG is designed to prepare nurse practitioners (NPs) prepared in different specialties with the skills needed to care for children who are at risk across the continuum of care.
+For nearly two decades, the School of Nursing's pediatric nurse practitioner (PNP) program has prepared primary care PNPs to provide community-based, culturally-sensitive care.
+More recently, building on its foundation in evidence-based, interdisciplinary, urban healthcare, the School of Nursing expanded the PNP program into acute care.
 Students may study either full-time or part-time.

 Complete all courses and requirements listed below unless otherwise indicated.